 - Add codepoint for the support of G.9701 Annex D.

-ITU-T G.996.2 (revised) “Single-ended line testing for digital subscriber lines (DSL)” (under approval) specifies line testing for xDSL transceivers in the form of single ended line testing (SELT), dual-ended line testing (DELT) and metallic line testing (MELT).
+ITU-T G.996.2 (revised) “Single-ended line testing for digital subscriber lines (DSL)” specifies line testing for xDSL transceivers in the form of single ended line testing (SELT), dual-ended line testing (DELT) and metallic line testing (MELT).
 This version of this Recommendation integrates all the previous amendments and corrigenda with the 2009 version of Recommendation ITU-T G.996.2.
 This version of Recommendation ITU-T G.996.2 corrects or adds the following functionality:

 • Amendment 2 provides updates to Annexes E and F, defining revised new measurement parameters for a MELT-PMD and a MELT-P.